paseto-standard/paseto-rfc/paseto.md

 strategy for usable security engineering, especially when implementations have insecure default settings.

+Cryptography keys in PASETO are defined as a tuple of (version, purpose, bytes) rather than merely (bytes).
+This implies that cryptography keys **MUST NOT** be used for a different version of PASETO, or for a different purpose (local, public).

 If a severe security vulnerability is ever discovered in one of the specified versions, a new version of the protocol that is not affected should be decided by a team of cryptography engineers familiar with the vulnerability in question.